 Earlier, students were taught about mental stability.
 They were made to meditate and the students were taught that how should they keep themselves composed even in the gravest of situations.

-But, as per the education system of today, stress management and its education is now limited to monthly seminars or occasional lectures.
+But, as per the education system of today, stress management and its education are now limited to monthly seminars or occasional lectures.
 It is not at all, a part of routine education.

 This lack of stress management in an individual makes him the weakest, even if he possesses the best of knowledge and capability.